Dlloydev/sTune/README.md

 - `inputSpan` and `outputSpan` represent the maximum operating range of input and output.
 Examples:

-  - If your input works with temp readings of 20C min and 150C max, then `inputSpan = 130;` If the output uses 8-bit PWM and your using its full range, then `outputSpan = 255;` If the output is digital relay controlled by millis() with window period of 2000ms, then `outputSpan = 2000;`
+  - If your input works with temp readings of 20C min and 220C max, then `inputSpan = 200;` If the output uses 8-bit PWM and your using its full range, then `outputSpan = 255;` If the output is digital relay controlled by millis() with window period of 2000ms, then `outputSpan = 2000;`

-- `outputStart` is the initial control output value which is used for the first 8 samples.
+- `outputStart` is the initial control output value which is used for the `settleTimeSec` duration and sample 0.

-- `outputStep` is the stepped output value used for sample 9 to test completion.
+- `outputStep` is the stepped output value used for sample 1 to test completion.

 - after test completion, the setup can be updated for the next test and `tuner.Configure()` can be called again.

 #### Test

-- The `outputStep` value is applied after 12 samples and inflection point discovery begins.
+- The `outputStep` value is applied at sample 1 and inflection point discovery begins.

-- Dead time is determined when the input has increased (or decreased) for 4 samples.
+- Dead time is determined when the averaged input has increased (or decreased) beyond one resolution value from the starting instantaneous input value.
 - When the point of inflection is reached, the test ends.
 The apparent `pvMax` is calculated using:

 - ```c++